JTan-TX/Hospital-consumer-assessment/README.md

 > The raw data can be downloaded from [Data Wizardry website](https://datawizardry.academy/hcahps-patient-satisfaction-dashboard/) (signing up needed)

 ### Understand the data
-- Field information is consistent or not, for example telephone number, measurement_id vs question
+- Check whether the field information is consistent or not
+-   hospital basic information, such as facility id, facility name, address, zip code, telephone number
+- What are the questions in the survey
-- What's answer percentage and what's survey response rate percentage, and how are they calculated?
+- What's answer percentage and what's survey response rate percentage, and how are they calculated? (unknown)

+### Observations on hcahps data
+- data is clean, facility basic information is all consistent
+- questions are organized well
+- questions can be categorized to facility (cleanliness, quiet), communication (with doctors, nurses, and staff), service (get help in time)

+### Observations on hospital beds data
+- mainly about how many beds a hospital has

 ### What we want to get from the data?
 - In a specific zip code, what's the list of hospitals ordered by rating from high to low

-### Observations on hcahps_data
-- data is clean, facility basic information is all consistent
-- questions are organized well